charguer/optitrust/sc_artifact.md

 # Part 3: Interactive usage of OptiTrust

+Feel free to skip this part, which is mostly about setting keybindings, and has very little scientific interest.

 It will probably take about 20 minutes to install and configure VScode.
-Feel free to skip this part, which is mostly about setting keybindings, and has very little scientific interest.
+The only point is to check that our keybindings allow for interactive development of the tranformation script: F6 shows the diff for a step, ALT+F6 shows the diff for a group of steps (a "big step").
+The key bindings F7 and ALT+F7 are similar but work with respect to a checkpoint previously saved using CTRL+F7.

 ### Installation of chromium-browser

-Our scripts assume this browser, which opens up pages very fast.
+Our scripts assume the Chromium browser, which opens up pages very fast.

 ```
    sudo apt-get install chromium-browser